On this page

 - The spouse or partner is responsible for any circulation activity occurring on the card including payment for all library material that may be lost while charged to the card.

-*Faculty/staff related positions include: Research Associates, Research Fellowships, Post Doctoral Fellowships, Faculty Associates, Associate Members, Adjunct Professors, Clinical Associates, Visiting Faculty/Scholars, Sessional Instructors/Lecturers, Teaching Assistants, Tutor Markers, Librarians, Non-credit Instructors, and Archivists.
+*Faculty and staff related positions include, but are not limited to: Research Associates, Research Fellowships, Post Doctoral Fellowships, Faculty Associates, Associate Members, Adjunct Professors, Clinical Associates, Visiting Faculty/Scholars, Sessional Instructors/Lecturers, Teaching Assistants, Tutor Markers, Librarians, Non-credit Instructors, and Archivists.

 SFU students, faculty, staff and alumni may designate one other person who is authorized to use their library card on their behalf by contacting the library and designating a borrower.
 This service is available under the following conditions: